Mikhail-Vaganov/text-client-server-application/README.md

-# Client-server system for text message distribution
+# Client-server system for text messages distribution

 The project represents a simple client-server model, which allows one to distribute text messages among client applications connected to the server.